robinkarlberg/transfer.zip-web/README.md

 > [!NOTE]
 > This project is tested with Docker Compose V2.
 Docker Compose V1 will most likely fail to build.

-When developing, run the `dev.sh` script.
+When developing, install all dependencies with `cd web-server && npm i`, then run the `dev.sh` script.
 It will start the signalling server and the web server for you.
 ```
 ./dev.sh
 ```